NadirBourazza/jsonapi-to-do/README.md

 # My Todo App

 This is a simple Todo application built with Node.js and Express.js.
-It uses an in-memory data store to manage todos.
+It uses an SQLite database to manage todos.

 ## Getting Started